akvo/akvo-form-print/scripts/README.md

    Located at ./src/AkvoFormPrint/__init__.py
    ```
    - The version in `__init__.py` matches an existing tag
-   - Update the version number
+   - Update the version number when prompted

 2. **Tox Tests Fail**
    ```